vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### Running the app in the IDE

-You can also run the app directly from an IDE like IntelliJ Idea or Eclipse.
+You can also run the app directly from your favourite IDE like IntelliJ Idea or Eclipse.
-To run the app from an IDE, simply create a launch configuration and use the main class `io.vertx.core.Launcher` and set the the programm arguments to
+To run the app from an IDE, you need to create a launch configuration and use the main class `io.vertx.core.Launcher`.
+Then set the the program arguments to
-`run demo.MainVerticle` with the classpath of the `jwt-service-vertx` module.
+`run demo.MainVerticle` and use the classpath of the `jwt-service-vertx` module.

 ## JWT Authentication

 ### JWT Foundations

-[JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) is an open standard to securely exchange information between two parties in the form of base64url encoded JSON objects.
+[JSON Web Token (JWT)](https://tools.ietf.org/html/rfc7519) is an open standard to securely exchange information between two parties in the form of [Base64URL](https://base64.guru/standards/base64url) encoded JSON objects.
 A JWT is just a string which comprises three base64url encoded parts header, payload and a signature, which are separated by a `.`.

 An example JWT can look like this: